Mowlem: History

 The firm was founded as John Mowlem and Co by the stonemason John Mowlem in London in 1822.
 The company undertook a variety of jobs across London throughout the mid-nineteenth century; early activities were centred around paving and roadworks at the behest of various local authorities.
 The business was able to expand considerably towards the end of the century, permitting it to perform prestigious activities, such as its involvement in preparatory works at Westminster Abbey for the Diamond Jubilee of Queen Victoria in 1887.
 During 1902, the company received a Royal Warrant from the Prince of Wales in recognition of the quality of its workmanship; additional warrants would be received in 1910 and 1920.

 By this time, John Mowlem and Co. had become a partnership that was operated by successive generations of the Mowlem and Burt families, including George Burt and John Mowlem Burt.
 George Mowlem Burt, a civil engineer and grandson of George Burt, has been credited with successfully guiding the company through the construction of various large scale public works, including the Admiralty Arch and the Port of London Authority Building, as well as various maintenance contracts on behalf of the Office of Works, amongst others.
 The company was briefly incorporated during 1903, but reverted back to being a private company in 1908.
 During 1924, the company went public on the London Stock Exchange.

 During the Second World War, the company's reputation from its works during the interwar period led to it being awarded numerous contracts from the British government.
 One particularly high-profile project that it was a contractor upon was the construction of the Mulberry harbour units.
-Other wartime construction projects included the Royal Ordinance Factory Swynnerton as well as numerous tunnels and runways; the associated contracts were collectively valued at £29 million.
+Other wartime construction projects included the Royal Ordnance Factory Swynnerton as well as numerous tunnels and runways; the associated contracts were collectively valued at £29 million.

 Having developed itself as a long-standing national contractor, Mowlem developed a network of regional contracting businesses including Rattee and Kett of Cambridge (bought in 1926); E. Thomas of the west country (bought in 1965) and the formation of a northern region based in Leeds in 1970.
 This network was further augmented by the acquisition of Ernest Ireland of Bath during 1977, as well as the purchase of McTay Engineering of Bromborough together with its shipbuilding subsidiary McTay Marine during the late 1970s.